vjayaman/Metrics-CGM-ECC/wsl_conda_setup.md

 	conda activate nb_env

 Use `sudo R` to start an R environment with administrative privileges (after installing R if not already found), then run `source("environment_setup.rscript")` and follow the output instructions for package installation, etc. Note that we use `sudo R` to get package installation permissions.

+Run

+	conda install -c conda-forge r-rcpparmadillo

+and replace `r-rcpparmadillo` with any of the R packages that need to be installed.

 If going through the jupyter notebook documentation, run through the following in a WSL terminal: